-The Victoria University Psychology Clinic was established in 1993.
+The Clinic was established in 1993.
 It reflects the commitment of Victoria University to western Melbourne by providing discounted psychological services to the community.

-Psychologists equip people with the skills needed to function better and to prevent problems such as work stress, relationship troubles and coping with illness from seriously affecting your life.
+Psychologists equip people with the skills needed to function better and to prevent problems such as work stress, relationship troubles and coping with illness that's seriously affecting your life.

 The Clinic specialises in cognitive-behavioural therapy and psychodynamic therapy.
 We provide assessment and treatment of: